 When paying by card, you will be asked by the waitress if a service charge (tip) can be included and how much.
 Just say 10% and they will add it to the total.

 Bogotá is at 2,640m above sea level.
-It can get cold in the nights.
+It can get cold at the night.
 Bring a light jacket.
 It also rains, so bring a rain jacket as well.

 Things to do and places to explore in Bogotá.